-How suppliers can drive profits by addressing problems with product data
+How brands can drive profits by addressing problems with product data

-In these countries, it has been estimated that suppliers using accurate and consistent data sharing services were able to increase their sales figures by 1-3%.
-Their cost of sales decreased by 5%.
+In these countries, it has been estimated that suppliers using accurate and consistent data sharing services were able to increase their sales figures by 1-3 per cent.
+Their cost of sales decreased by 5 per cent.
 A total financial benefit across the grocery market equivalent to over £3bn was achieved.

 Given the size of the UK’s economy and population, this could represent a benefit of between £17bn and £21bn if the retail grocery industry works together to create a common platform for sharing high-quality data across the supply chain.

 Among other things, the report highlights issues in logistics and transport.
-In the UK, 40% of invoices currently do not match with deliveries – causing delivery rejection, manual investigations, repeat journeys and wasted effort on behalf of suppliers (and their customers).
+In the UK, 40 per cent of invoices currently do not match with deliveries – causing delivery rejection, manual investigations, repeat journeys and wasted effort on behalf of brands (and their retail customers).

-Poor data management is costing suppliers in terms of transport operations and is also affecting speed to shelf.
+Poor data management is costing brands in terms of transport operations and is also affecting speed to shelf.